sarnau/Inside-The-Loxone-Miniserver/LoxoneMiniserverNetworking.md

 [log.loxone.com]() is running on a Loxone server directly at the Loxone headquarter in Kollerschlag, Austria.

-## Finding a Miniserver in the Network
+## Finding a Miniserver in the local network

 There are two ways to search for a Miniserver in a local network:

 1. UDP Broadcast
 2. Simple Service Discovery Protocol

+To find a Miniserver from outside the local network, you either need to use the DNS service from Loxone or use a VPN setup for your local network.

 ### UDP Broadcast